arkadiko-dao/arkadiko/docs/grant.md

 - The Stacks Ecosystem as a whole is young.
 I am missing certain primitives that would block Arkadiko from launching on mainnet:
   - An SRC20 token standard
   - Decentralised Oracle support (e.g. Chainlink)
+  - Stacks Wallet Chrome Extension which is still alpha
   - Probably need another stablecoin (e.g. USDT, USDC, PAX) on Stacks to peg against at some point
 - The Discord community is still small (but active) so getting questions answered & debugging can take slightly longer
-- One tx-sender address can only stack once at the moment, as far as I'm aware.
+- One `tx-sender` address can only stack once at the moment, as far as I'm aware.
 This would make stacking inefficient.
-I believe this will be fixed mid to long term on the Stacks stacking protocol.
+I believe this will be fixed mid to long term on the Stacks stacking protocol, and a SIP is already open AFAIK (on https://github.com/stacksgov/sips/issues).

 ## Future Work (Outside Initial Grant Scope)